-The updated risers feature trimmers; stronger brake handle magnets; adjustable brake pulley height settings, TST controls and coloured A risers for easy identification.
+The updated risers feature trimmers; stronger brake handle magnets; adjustable brake pulley height settings and coloured A risers for easy identification.

-Although the Kona 2 shares the same top speed as the Buzz Z6, as delivered the wing does not conform to the EN 926.2 standard due to the inclusion of the trimmers.
-Fully certified Buzz Z6 risers are available, if you require them please consult with your dealer.
+Although the Kona shares the same top speed as the Buzz Z5, as delivered the wing does not conform to the EN 926.2 standard due to the inclusion of the trimmers.
+Fully certified Buzz Z5 risers are available for the Kona.
+Please consult with your dealer.